 Let’s be clear about one thing straight away: Folate is really important for pregnancy.
 This B vitamin (B9, to be exact) is an essential nutrient that supports neural tube development during pregnancy.
 And beyond supporting your baby, it’s important for you too.
-It’s involved with gene expression, helps make the neurotransmitters in your brain involved with mood regulation, and supports red blood cell formation.
-In other words, folate is a big-time overachiever—which is exactly what you want to support a healthy pregnancy.
+It’s involved with DNA methylation (a process related to gene expression) and supports red blood cell formation.
+All in all, it's an important nutrient to look for in a prenatal multivitamin.

-Folic acid is the synthetic form of folate.
+Folic acid is a synthetic form of folate.